codeplaysoftware/standards-proposals/graphs/index.md

 The lifetime of any buffer recorded as part of a submission to a command graph will be extended in keeping with the common reference semantics and buffer synchronization rules in the SYCL specification.
-It will be extended either for the lifetime of the graph (including both recordable graphs and the executable graphs created from them) or until the buffer is no longer required by the graph (such as after being replaced through whole graph update).
+It will be extended either for the lifetime of the graph (including both modifiable graphs and the executable graphs created from them) or until the buffer is no longer required by the graph (such as after being replaced through whole graph update).